Looking for things to do alone in Madrid?

 2. Rent a bike in Madrid

 Another really fun thing to do in Madrid for solo travelers is to rent a bike.
 Cycling in Madrid is convenient if you use the cycle lanes or if you opt for a wander in one of its wonderful parks such as the Retiro.
 If you wish to go on a longer journey, we really recommend you Casa de Campo or Madrid Río parks.
-You can find all these itineraries in a bike rental office (we love Trixi for its high-quality bikes), where they will also provide you with a map.
+You can find all these itineraries in a bike rental office (we love Trixi for its high-quality bikes).

 Renting a bike will cost you about 15€/day but you can also rent one per hour.
 Most places let normal as well as electric bikes.
 As Madrid is a bit hilly all you need are good legs and a bottle of water!